aozaki-kuro/tokomachi-wiki/docs/timeline/2019/README.md

 Full event name [Virtual to LIVE in 両国国技館 2019](https://event.nijisanji.app/vtlryougoku2019/)

-This was the first time for Inui Toko to attend a full 3D live.
-She singed Chiisaki Mono (小さきもの) there.
+This was the first time for Inui Toko to attend a full 3D live, where she sang Chiisaki Mono (小さきもの).

-According to Suisei's YouTube after talk stream (privated), Suisei watched the whole live and was astonised by Toko's performance.
+According to Suisei's YouTube after talk stream (privated), Suisei watched the whole live and was astonished by Toko's performance.

 ### Non-Stop Story